bbc/tams/docs/adr/0051-host-organisation-for-tams.md

 - Neutral, because while it is not a direct fit for TAMS, the Linux Foundation overall is very broad
 - Neutral, because there would be additional steps to operate as a funded project, however this is no different to the existing model
 - Bad, because we have to form, grow and run our own community (rather than being participants in an existing one)

+### Option 1a: Linux Foundation, with funding

+As Option 1, but use the "Community Project + Funding" form of [Linux Foundation project](https://www.linuxfoundation.org/projects/hosting), like the [Yocto Project](https://www.yoctoproject.org/).

+In this model organisations become members of the project in exchange for an annual membership fee, which is put towards infrastructure, events and similar (with the Linux Foundation taking 8%).
+They are a Directed Fund where paying members at an appropriate level receive some control over how the project is run and the funds are spent (e.g. through seats and votes on the Governing Board) and other benefits, however technical participation is open to all.

+- Good, because it offers us considerable freedom in how to operate TAMS
+- Good, because it allows our existing community and process to remain, only changing the underlying ownership
+- Good, because it is the lightest-touch of the options
+- Good, because it creates space for TAMS applications outside of the Media & Entertainment sector, where it may find broader adoption
+- Good, because it has proven templates for setting up the legal and IP framework around the TAMS specification
+- Neutral, because while it is not a direct fit for TAMS, the Linux Foundation overall is very broad
+- Neutral, because there would be additional steps to operate as a funded project, however this is no different to the existing model
+- Bad, because we have to form, grow and run our own community (rather than being participants in an existing one)
+- Bad, because several of our community would need to put in substantial funding (both to join our project, and if necessary the Linux Foundation) to get set up

 ### Option 2: Academy Software Foundation (AWSF)